shionhonda/hippocampus-garden/content/blog/double_descent/index.md

 ![](2020-06-13-12-56-25.png)

-This result is consistent to the model-wise double descent with varied label noise shown in the original paper [2].
+This result is consistent with the model-wise double descent with varied label noise shown in the original paper [2].

 ![](2020-06-13-12-51-46.png)